 A qualified student (3.00 GPA or better) may propose a major curriculum other than one among the current list of majors at Skidmore.
-The self-determined major is neither a double major nor an interdepartmental major.
-Rather, it reflects the integration of more than one discipline toward the attainment of a clearly developed and coherent course of study.
+The Self-Determined major transcends the boundaries of Skidmore's majors and minors and reflects the integration of more than one discipline toward the attainment of a clearly developed and coherent course of study.

 The student proposes a course of study to the SDM Program through the director and its Advisory Board.
 Normally, students will apply no later than March 1 during the spring of their sophomore year.
 A self-determined-major proposal must be submitted no later than October 15 of their junior year or its equivalent.

 Detailed procedures for establishing a Self-Determined Major may be obtained from the director of the SDM Program and/or on the SDM Web site.